open/close all folders

-- Adaptational Attractiveness: Inverted.
-The book describes his human half as that of a handsome blonde man with striking blue eyes, whereas the movie made him look far more bestial and covered with grey hair.
+- Adaptational Ugliness: The book describes his human half as that of a handsome blonde man with striking blue eyes, whereas the movie made him look far more bestial and covered with grey hair.

 - Hot Teacher: As mentioned above, his human features are very handsome, prompting Parvati Patil and Lavender Brown to put their grief over Trelawney's sacking aside to swoon over him.

 - I Owe You My Life: Downplayed, while he disagrees with Hagrid's attempt to raise Graup he won't do anything about it but asks Harry ti dissuade Hagrid.
 Firenze mentions that the other centaurs would have had killed him if Hagrid didn't interfere and he genuinely respect the half giant's love for every creatures he meet.

 - Magical Native American: Centaurs as a whole are very analogous to Native Americans, especially with the mentions of being allowed restricted territories by the government.
 Their main methods of Divination consist of stargazing and burning leaves to find patterns in the smoke.

 - My Species Doth Protest Too Much: Decidedly humbler and more accepting and appreciative of humans than any others of his herd.

 - Nice Guy: Never says a single harsh word to anyone in the series.
 Although he can be a bit condescending especially when he tells Harry that Hagrid's brother is a lost cause.